Preamble

 ISc = (AC+AD+CD) ÷ 3

-• Cross-Group Score (XSc) is the similarity score average for every sequence pair, where each sequence belongs to a different group.
+- Cross-Group Score (XSc) is the similarity score average for every sequence pair, where each sequence belongs to a different group.

 XSc = [(AD+AE+CD+CE+DD+DE)÷6+(AG+CG+DG)÷3+(DG+EG)÷2] ÷ 3

-• Total Score (TSc) is the mean of in-Group Score and Cross-Group Score:
+- Total Score (TSc) is the mean of in-Group Score and Cross-Group Score:

 TSc = (ISc + XSc)÷2

-The user specifies a threshold for in-Group (ThIn) and Diff-Group (ThDiff) scores.
+The user specifies a threshold for in-Group ( ThIn) and Diff-Group ( ThDiff) scores.

-Colours are chosen according to the following rule:
+Colors are selected using the following rule:

-A Red box, white character → Strict identity.
+Red box, white character → Strict identity.

-Y Red character (or black bold character with color scheme "Flashy") → Similarity in a group: ISc > ThIn.
+Red character (or black bold character with color scheme "Flashy") → Similarity in a group: ISc > ThIn.

-T Blue frame (filled in yellow with color scheme "Flashy") → Similarity across groups: TSc > ThIn.
+Blue frame (filled in yellow with color scheme "Flashy") → Similarity across groups: TSc > ThIn.

-Q Green fluo box → Differences between conserved groups: (ISc-Xsc)÷2 > ThDiff.
+Green fluo box → Differences between conserved groups: (ISc-Xsc)÷2 > ThDiff.

 • Similarity scores matrices